archetype-themes/devkit/1. Getting Started/Developing components/d. Code adjustments.md

 </div>
 ```

+**Step 2: Define variables at the top of the file**

-Second, on the top of the file define the following variables.
+At the top of the file, define the following Liquid variables:

 ```diff
 +  assign vendor_enable = block.settings.vendor_enable